The best stroke care in Southern Nevada

 - Carotid artery procedures: The carotid arteries are located in the neck and bring oxygenated blood to the brain.
 These arteries may develop build-up of cholesterol and calcium over time resulting in the narrowing of the vessel.
 This can either lead to decreased flow of blood to the brain or even a stroke.
 Your physician may recommend a procedure to open the artery in order to restore normal blood flow to the brain.

 - Carotid artery stenting: Sunrise Hospital has very experienced cardiologists and neuro-interventional radiologists on staff who perform these procedures.
-Sunrise Hospital’s complication rate (strokes and/or death after a carotid artery stenting) was zero percent from the period of March 2016 to March 2017.
+Sunrise Hospital’s elective complication rate (strokes and/or death after a carotid artery stenting) was zero percent from the period of January 2018 to December 2018.

 - Carotid endarterectomy procedures: A procedure where a physician repairs the artery in the neck by surgically removing plaque from the inner wall of the artery is known as carotid endarterctomy.
-In addition to having experienced vascular surgeons on staff who perform this procedure, Sunrise Hospital’s complication rate following this procedure was zero percent from the period of March 2016 to March 2017.
+In addition to having experienced vascular surgeons on staff who perform this procedure, Sunrise Hospital’s complication rate following this procedure was 3% from the period of January 2018 to December 2018.

 In the event of a stroke, get immediate help by calling 911.